ong-ck/icebreakerbot/README.md

 <h3 align="center">IceBreakerBot</h3>

   <p align="center">
-    Find a friend through this telegram bot, create a group chat with them and the bot and let the ice breaking begin!
+    Find a friend through this telegram bot, create a group chat with them and the bot, and let the ice breaking begin!
     <br />
     <a href="https://github.com/ong-ck/icebreakerbot"><strong>Explore the docs »</strong></a>